risor-io/risor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/risor-io/risor?style=flat-square)](https://goreportcard.com/report/github.com/risor-io/risor)
 [![Releases](https://img.shields.io/github/release/risor-io/risor/all.svg?style=flat-square)](https://github.com/risor-io/risor/releases)

-A fast and flexible scripting language for Go developers and DevOps.
+Risor is a fast and flexible scripting language for Go developers and DevOps.

-Risor modules integrate the Go standard library, making it easy to use functions that you're already familiar with as a Go developer.
+Its modules integrate the Go standard library, making it easy to use functions that you're already familiar with as a Go developer.

-Scripts are compiled to bytecode internally which it then runs on a lightweight virtual machine.
+Scripts are compiled to bytecode and then run on a lightweight virtual machine.
 Risor is written in pure Go.

 ## Documentation